INRIA/scikit-learn-mooc/slides/linear_model.md

 # Linear Model

 This lesson covers the linear models.
-These are basic models, easy to understand and fast to train
+These are basic models, easy to understand and fast to train.

 <img src="../scikit-learn-logo.svg">